 Brandon has been singing and performing since the age of 5, and it comes as no surprise being the grandson and son of musicians.
-His Grandfather played fiddle and sang in Bluegrass bands throughout the 30’s & 40’s, and his Father is an avid banjo and guitar player.
+His Grandfather played fiddle and sang in Bluegrass bands throughout the 30ís & 40ís, and his Father is an avid banjo and guitar player.
 This musical environment growing up fueled his desire for the spotlight.
-There’s no question Brandon was destined to be a performer and songwriter.
-It’s in his blood.
+Thereís no question Brandon was destined to be a performer and songwriter.
+Itís in his blood.

 One of the places that shaped his sound is playing several years on the legendary "Strip" in Stillwater, OK.
 Playing with Twelve Pearls as well as acoustic shows on the Strip opened up a world of music.
 The Stillwater music scene embraced every type of musician and allowed Brandon to grow musically and hone his performance skills.
 It was in this scene that Brandon met Steve Rice and together they began performing a weekly acoustic show at the Wormy Dog in Stillwater.

 In September of 2009, Brandon decided to step out on his own and part ways with No Justice.
-There’s no sign of slowing down anytime soon for him though as he’s just released his first solo CD titled "The Good Times" on June 14, 2011.
-Brandon has been performing acoustic shows around Oklahoma & Texas, and is currently out on the road with a full band to promote his CD.
+Thereís no sign of slowing down anytime soon for him though as he released his first solo CD titled "The Good Times" on June 14, 2011.
+Brandon has been performing acoustic & full band shows around Oklahoma, Kansas, & Texas to promote his CD.
+He's currently working on his next album to be released in the near future.
 He's shared the stage with Adam Hood, Mama Sweet, Johnny Cooper, Jason Eady, Chad Sullins, Bobby Duncan, Mike Mancy, Brison Bursey, Joey Green, Scott Evans, The Red Dirt Rangers, Zach Walther, Eli Young Band, George Devore, Stoney Larue, Bleu Edmondson, and many more.
-Checkout Brandon’s tour schedule at www.brandonjacksonmusic.com, and look for him at a venue near you.
+Checkout Brandonís tour schedule at www.brandonjacksonmusic.com, and look for him at a venue near you.